 In the home:

-- Keep stairs free of clutter and well lit
+- Keep stairs well lit and free of clutter and tripping hazards.

 - Fasten furniture to the wall to prevent tipping (dressers, bookshelves, TV).